DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 ## Docker

-A minimal Dockerfile for a Cadenza Analytics Extension:
+A minimal Dockerfile for a disy Cadenza Analytics Extension:

 ```dockerfile
 FROM python:3.12-slim